Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/docs/metadata-indicators.md

 ![](assets/metadata-03.png)

-You can see on the screnshot above that only files with version `2.0` got extra icons.
+You can see on the screenshot above that only files with version `2.0` got extra icons.

 ## Conclusion